Knuxfan24/KnuxLib/README.md

 - [Storybook Engine Stage Entity Table (.bin)](KnuxLib/Engines/Storybook/StageEntityTable.cs).
 Has a lot of little unknown values and lacks proper object parameters names and types, the HSON template sheet I've created only reads things as either a uint or a float, so if something is actually a different data type it won't be parsed correctly.

 - [Wayforward Engine Collision (.clb)](KnuxLib/Engines/Wayforward/Collision.cs).
-The actual model data is read fine, but the rest of the file is completely alien to me, so it's just read as a massive sequence of values for the sake of being able to write it back for testing.
-Also doesn't seem to work on the files from Shantae Half-Genie Hero, as they seem to be structured differently to the ones in Shantae and the Seven Sirens.
+Reads and writes fine, but Seven Sirens has a massive chunk of Unknown Data added on to the end that is completely alien to me and needs to be properly reverse engineered.
+Also has a (potentially temporary) OBJ exporter and Assimp importer.

 - [World Adventure Wii Engine Path Spline (.path.dat)](KnuxLib/Engines/WorldAdventureWii/PathSpline.cs).
 Only has reading and writing with a lot of unknowns.
 Completely lacking an Import or Export (other than generic JSON serialisation) function.